flutter/flutter/engine/src/flutter/docs/Life-of-a-Flutter-Frame.md

 The above process is repeated until the pipeline is empty.

+## Warm-up frame

+Normally, the Flutter framework begins producing a frame when it receives a vsync event from the operating system.
+However, this may not happen for several milliseconds after the app starts (or after a hot reload).
+To make use of the time between when the widget tree is first configured and when the engine requests an update, the framework schedules a _warm-up frame_ using [PlatformDispatcher.scheduleWarmUpFrame][scheduleWarmUpFrame].

+A warm-up frame may never actually render (as it invokes [FlutterView.render][flutterViewRender] outside of the scope of [PlatformDispatcher.onBeginFrame][onBeginFrame] or [PlatformDispatcher.onDrawFrame][onDrawFrame]), but it will cause the framework to go through the steps of building, laying out, and painting, which can together take several milliseconds.
+Thus, when the engine requests a real frame, much of the work will already have been completed, and the framework can generate the frame with minimal additional effort.

+At startup, a warm-up frame can be produced before the Flutter engine has reported the initial view metrics using [PlatformDispatcher.onMetricsChanged][onMetricsChanged].
+As a result, the first frame can be produced with a size of zero.

 ## Cleaning up frame resources

 TODO(cbracken): write this up using [this patch](https://github.com/flutter/engine/pull/38038) as a reminder.